pingidentity/pingfederate-go-client/configurationapi/docs/NotificationSettings.md

 `func (o *NotificationSettings) HasThreadPoolExhaustionNotificationSettings() bool`

 HasThreadPoolExhaustionNotificationSettings returns a boolean if a field has been set.

+### GetBulkheadAlertNotificationSettings

+`func (o *NotificationSettings) GetBulkheadAlertNotificationSettings() BulkheadAlertNotificationSettings`

+GetBulkheadAlertNotificationSettings returns the BulkheadAlertNotificationSettings field if non-nil, zero value otherwise.

+### GetBulkheadAlertNotificationSettingsOk

+`func (o *NotificationSettings) GetBulkheadAlertNotificationSettingsOk() (*BulkheadAlertNotificationSettings, bool)`

+GetBulkheadAlertNotificationSettingsOk returns a tuple with the BulkheadAlertNotificationSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBulkheadAlertNotificationSettings

+`func (o *NotificationSettings) SetBulkheadAlertNotificationSettings(v BulkheadAlertNotificationSettings)`

+SetBulkheadAlertNotificationSettings sets BulkheadAlertNotificationSettings field to given value.

+### HasBulkheadAlertNotificationSettings

+`func (o *NotificationSettings) HasBulkheadAlertNotificationSettings() bool`

+HasBulkheadAlertNotificationSettings returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)